 - This can be done virtually after the learning process has been started in the same physical space.

 - We always work implementation-oriented in the sense of “kickoff”: everyone goes back to their everyday practice with their 1–3 projects.
 We accompany the implementation at least through an individual telephone transfer coaching or follow-up meeting.

-- Searching, finding, deciding is done bilaterally in coaching.
-We understand coaching not as “intensive training” but as a process that follows the agenda of the coachee (ICF quality standards).
-So we work process-oriented: Dissolve habits and systemic patterns to better.
-Face to face means here: in the same physical room or via video conference (preferably ZOOM).… with the whole team/organizational unit/area in workshops.
-Presence and lively interaction with all senses are still critical for success: All in 1 room.
-We do not exclude individual participants who are geographically distant (video streaming).
-We see this work as results-oriented, which includes the emotional, inspiring momentum.
+- … with the whole team/ organizational unit/ department in workshops.
+Presence and lively interaction with all senses are still critical to success: All in 1 room.
+We do not exclude remote individual participants (video conferencing).
+We see this work as primarily results-oriented, which includes the emotional, inspiring momentum.